Do you hear a strange banging sound every time you use the water in your home — What is it? Where is it coming from? How can you make it stop?

-A similar version of that pile up is what's happening in your pipes.
-Instead of cars hitting other cars, it's water crashing against closed valves (mostly thanks to differences in water pressure).
-If there's enough water, it can even cause the pipes themselves to bang up against the wall (which is where we get the name for this problem: "water hammer").
+A similar version of that pileup is what's happening in your pipes.
+But instead of cars hitting other cars, your pipes have water crashing against closed valves (mostly thanks to differences in water pressure).
+If there's enough water, it can even cause the pipes themselves to bang up against the wall, which is where we get the name for this problem: "water hammer."

 If this doesn't solve your problem, check to see if your pipe-mounting straps are too loose, if your water pressure is too high, or if there is a problem with your water hammer arrestor.

 If you need help finding the right solution to fix your water hammers, we'd love to help you get everything back in proper working order!
 Just give us a call at (864) 242-5511, or click the banner below to schedule service online!
 You can also sign up for our Diamond Club to be sure your plumbing is getting regular checkups, and that little problems are caught before they turn into big ones.